BiesseRN/Test_Release_Notes_bSuite/eng/Software/B_SUITE/Release_Notes/4_1/4_1_0_121_(MKT_Release)/BugFixing_4_1_0_121_(MKT_Release).md

 **Bug 196427: PR00019010 [PAV] : Problem with PAV and rotation step.**

-NOTE:For performance reasons, it is strongly recommended that the customer use a parameter of 0 in the discretization step.
+NOTE: For performance reasons, it is strongly recommended that the customer use a parameter of 0 in the discretization step.
 This way, the PAV is able to choose the correct step based on the panel dimensions and achieve optimal execution speed.
 ![Image Not Found](eng/Software/B_SUITE/Release_Notes/4_1/4_1_0_121_(MKT_Release)/Image/Bug196427.png)

 ***